CephalofairGames/merc-packs-faq/index.md

 **If an enemy must move through a choice of traps, will it consider the strength of those traps when determining which one to move through?**  No, monsters will take into account the *number* of negative hexes, but not the *strength or effects* of them.
 When it's otherwise ambiguous, you can resolve ambiguity in your favor.
 Note that they will always prefer a path with zero negative hexes, regardless of length, just like normal.

-**Will enemies also avoid difficult terrain or icy terrain?** Not necessarily.
-Difficult and icy terrain are not considered "negative hexes."
+**Will enemies also avoid difficult terrain?** Not necessarily.
+Difficult terrain is not considered a negative hex, but its effect is considered for monster focus decisions.

-**Are monsters aware of the effects of difficult and icy terrain?
-Can icy terrain be used to "trick" monsters?** Monsters are aware of the effects of both icy and difficult terrain, and take their effects into account when making their focus determinations and selecting their movement paths.
-They will not slide into a negative hex "accidentally."
-It's possible that icy terrain could make a path to a seemingly-distant enemy shorter than a closer one; the monster will, as always, focus first on the enemy they can attack with the least movement spent.

 **If a monster is trying to make a multi-target attack this turn, but does not have enough movement to attack any targets, will it move towards its primary focus or towards a position to potentially maximize the attack?** It will move towards its primary focus.

 **How does a monster with a multi-target attack choose its destination hex and its additional targets?
 Do you use focus rules to determine targets other than the primary focus?** As long as a monster is (a) still attacking their primary focus, (b) avoiding additional negative hexes, (c) attacking as many additional targets as possible, (d) minimizing the amount of disadvantage, and (e) minimizing move distance (in that order), players can choose the final destination hex and secondary, tertiary, etc. targets.
-Unlike Gloomhaven, monsters do not use a focus process for finding additional targets, and players have a lot of latitude in choosing their additional targets. *This is a change from Gloomhaven*
+Unlike Gloomhaven, monsters do not use a focus process for finding additional targets, and players have a lot of latitude in choosing their additional targets. *This is a change from Gloomhaven 1st Edition*

 **When a monster is attacking more than one target, what order are those attacks made in?** The actual order of attacks is ambiguous.
 Players can determine the attack order once all targets are determined.
 The primary focus does not need to be attacked first.
 If a target has a Retaliate value, it's possible to kill a monster before all its attacks are made.
 This applies to both Target X and red hex AoE attack abilities.

 **How does a monster move if it has a move but no attacks on its action card this turn?** It finds focus and moves as if it were making a melee attack, even if this takes it out of range for its non-attack abilities.

 **How do monster Pushes and Pulls work?
 Can I choose a path which prevents them from pushing or pulling me less than the maximum amount?** A path must be chosen that pushes or pulls you the maximum amount possible, considering the whole path.
 You cannot, for example, choose a hex that would stop a push by a wall or obstacle if there’s another valid path which avoids it.
-If there is nearby Icy Terrain, monsters will consider its effect while trying to maximize their forced movement abilities. *This is a change from Gloomhaven.*
+If there is nearby Icy Terrain, monsters will consider its effect while trying to maximize their forced movement abilities. *This is a change from Gloomhaven 1st Edition.*

-**If a monster is attacking me and the attack will Impair me, can I use my shield or armor against this attack?** Yes, as long as you’re not already Impaired.
-You will gain the condition when the attack concludes, just like any other negative condition.

-**How do monster Infusions and Consumptions work?** Frosthaven works differently from Gloomhaven, here.
+**How do monster Infusions and Consumptions work?** Frosthaven works differently from Gloomhaven 1st Edition, here.
 If there's an Infusion or Consumption on their ability card, those elements will be Infused or Consumed if **any** monster in the set performs **any** ability on it, even if that ability isn't modified by the elemental consumption.
 Note that some abilities - like "suffer damage" - are not targeted, and will be performed even if no enemies are in range.
 - Example 1 - Earth Demons' Nothing Special says "Move +0 Attack +0, Infuse Earth."
 If they can neither move nor attack this round, Earth will not be infused.
 - Example 2 - The Earth Demons' Ground Slam says, "Move -1, Attack -1 target all adjacent; consume earth to add Push 1".
 Even if no Earth Demons can attack, they will still consume the Earth as long as at least 1 of them moves, because they are still performing an ability on the card.
-This is a change from Gloomhaven.

 **Does this apply to "standalone" abilities tied to elemental consumption?
 For example, if a Night Demon can consume dark to perform Invisible Self, does it need to also move or attack?** If an elemental consumption would enable a standalone ability, the monster set will consume it to perform the ability even if it is performing no other abilities on its card.
 In this specific case, all Night Demons would consume dark to turn Invisible even if none also move or attack.